Last Updated on November 20, 2019

-Joint aspiration may be required to rule out other type of arthritides.
-Synovial fluid analysis in patients with reactive arthritis shows a high white blood cell count.
+Joint aspiration may be required to rule out other types of arthritides.
+The synovial fluid analysis in patients with reactive arthritis shows a high white blood cell count.

 Culture of urine, stools, throat and urogenital tract samples are done in order to identify the causative organism.

 Serology for detection of Chlamydia must be done.
-Othertest foe Chlamydia are direct fluorescent antibody testing, enzyme immunoassay, culture, or nucleic acid probe and polymerase chain reaction (PCR) assay.
+Other tests for chlamydia are direct fluorescent antibody testing, enzyme immunoassay, culture, or nucleic acid probe and polymerase chain reaction (PCR) assay.

-Gonorrhea and other types of infectious urethritis must be ruled out by culture of urethral exudate.
+Gonorrhea and other types of infectious urethritis must be ruled out by a culture of urethral exudate.